1 Year Part-time

 For further information on developing technical competency, including administration of injections, applicants are advised to either contact an independent cosmetic training organisation or refer back to their employers.

 Participants will be required to successfully complete the following online modules provided in partnership with Bravura Education:

-- Laser & Intense Pulsed Light Safety Officer training course (Cosmetic Practice)
+- Laser & Intense Pulsed Light Safety Officer training course (Foundational Concepts of Cosmetic Nursing)

-- Advanced Laser & Intense Pulsed Light accreditation course (Applied Cosmetic Practice)
+- Advanced Laser & Intense Pulsed Light accreditation course (Advanced Concepts of Cosmetic Nursing)